45 Lab Metrics You Need to Track [Download the Full List]

 This measures the effectiveness, responsiveness, and friendliness of the customer support team.
 High-quality support is essential for resolving issues and maintaining positive customer relationships.

-Download the Guide: The Ultimate List of Lab Metrics to Track
+Download the guide: The Ultimate List of Lab Metrics to Track

 Think of this guide as a helpful reference and starting point for the key metrics any lab should start tracking.